 Comparing the Most Common ATV Battery Types

 Let’s look at what features and properties separate the various types, hopefully without getting too technical.
-We’ll begin with an overview, for those that don’t care too much about the specifics:
+We’ll begin with an overview for those who don’t care too much about the specifics:

 FLA (Flooded Lead-Acid) | AGM (Absorbed Glass Mat) | GEL (Gel Cell) | Li-Ion (Lithium-Ion) | |